Breaking ECDSA with Electromagnetic Side-Channel Attacks: Challenges and Practicality on Modern Smartphones: Impact on smartphone security

-\paragraph{Transferability} To further assess the practicality of our attack, we discuss the transferability to other curves, app architectures, operating conditions, and other phones.
-For our smartphone case studies, we focused on OpenSSL and the \textit{secp521r1} curve.
-Our analysis in \cref{sec:revisiting} indicates that the attack should also work for curves with lower leakage amplification, as well as libraries with insufficient countermeasures such as libgcrypt.
 Regarding the transferability to a concrete app implementation, we want to emphasize that a multitude of operational conditions play a critical role.
 Depending on the app architecture, the smartphone’s battery level, and background activity -- including that of the app itself and the \ac{os} -- clock frequency and scheduling may vary more significantly.
 For newer smartphones, which sometimes feature up to three different \ac{cpu} variants and support a broader range of frequencies, even exceeding \SI{3}{\giga\hertz}, this results in a vast evaluation space.
-However, for an attacker with high attack potential, this additional effort is expected to have no significant impact on the attack's assessment.
+However, for an attacker with high attack potential as it is for example assumed in~\cite{eucc_2025}, this additional effort is expected to have no significant impact on the attack's assessment.
 Our investigations in \cref{subsec:cs1} showed that activity-modulated signals in lower frequency bands can help implement the attack for higher clock frequencies such as \SI{2.21}{\giga\hertz}.

-Another potentially influential factor are \ac{pop} architectures, in which memory is mounted on top of the \ac{ic}.
-These are becoming increasingly common in smartphones and could make attacks much more difficult, as local measurements on the \ac{ic} are no longer possible without additional preparation of the chips~\cite{lisovets_iphone_bootloader, vasselle_bootloader, haas_apple_vs_ema}.
-Finally, it is important to note that the applied attack is a template attack, i.e., the adversary requires access to both the target device and software in order to collect profiling data.
-Given the broad availability of smartphones and that software cannot be assumed secret, these requirements are hardly obstacles for an attacker.
+Finally, it should be noted that Android applications should use the Android Keystore, which -- for most devices -- uses a proprietary library within a \ac{tee} or StrongBox.
+In this case, the feasibility of attacks depends heavily on the implementation within this library and whether it includes countermeasures.

+\paragraph{Complete key recovery} Our analysis in \cref{subsec:latticerecomb} highlighted that a complete key recovery is not trivial for measurements of an Android app.
+The investigation of solvers that can efficiently handle noisy leakage and the improvement of this leakage remain open challenges.